Nekmo/mitmproxy-presentacion/index.rst

 .. revealjs-notes::

-  un ataque Man in the Middle,.
+  ataque Man in the Middle.